GianniBYoung/lyricWordCount/README.md

 # lyricWordCount
 Counts the occurrence of every word in a song's genius lyric listing.

-To use this program, first install the dependency lyricGenius with the command: pip3 install git+https://github.com/johnwmillr/LyricsGenius.git
+To use this program, first install the dependency lyricsgenius with the command: pip3 install git+https://github.com/johnwmillr/LyricsGenius.git

 Next sign into genius and Create an api client to retrieve your access code.